MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 - Shared channels support tabs except for Stream, Planner, and Forms.

-- LOB apps, bots, connectors, and message extensions are not supported for public preview.
+- LOB apps, bots, connectors, and message extensions are not supported.

 - When you create a team from an existing team, any shared channels in the existing team won't be copied over.